Official Showaddywaddy Web Site Rod Deas

 Rod Deas - Bass - 1973 to January 2019

-He was born in Scarborough on 13th February 1948 and for the next sixteen years because of his father's occupation lived in Malta, Scotland then in the county of Hampshire.
+Rod was born in Scarborough on 13th February 1948 and for the next sixteen years, because of his father's occupation, lived in Malta, Scotland and Hampshire.
 It was whilst in Malta that Rod first started playing in bands.

 Later, after moving to Leicester from London, Rod joined The Golden Hammers (a band featuring Malcolm Allured, Bill Gask and Russ Field).
 Golden Hammers joined with Choise to form Showaddywaddy in 1973, after the two bands met at the Fosse Way pub in Leicester.

-As well as playing bass (and more or less splitting the bass playing duties equally with Al James), Rod also played a prominent part in the band’s dance routines and contributing to backing vocals.
+As well as playing bass, Rod also played a prominent part in the band’s dance routines and contributing to backing vocals.
 He can also be heard singing the third verse of 'Rock 'n' Roll Music' on Showaddywaddy's third album 'Trocadero'.

 roddeasmay78